Video Acceleration on Gentoo

 2023-09-27

-In order to enable the VA-API feature on my ADM GPU, the driver "radeonsi" should be added to the list of video cards [3]:
+In order to enable VA-API for an AMD GPU, the driver "radeonsi" should be added to the list of video cards [3]:

-Also, for applications that support VA-VAP, the USE flag "vaapi" can be enabled globally [4]:
+Also, for programs/applications, such as Firefox and MPV, that support VA-API, the USE flag "vaapi" can be enabled globally [4]:

 Then, update the whole system to apply these changes: